niyunhuo98/stock-watcher/README.md

 ## Description
 - This is a simple stock watcher application built using Python

+## How to run the program
+- Clone the repository
 - Use `python main.py` to run the application

 ## Screenshots